-Buying a diamond can be difficult and daunting task, there are so many qualities and shapes to choose from and it’s hard to know where to start.
+Buying a diamond can be a difficult and daunting task, there are so many qualities and shapes to choose from and it’s hard to know where to start.
 Our aim is to ensure that you find the diamond that is perfect for you.
-Our experienced consultants will take the time to explain all you need to know to make the right decision.
+Our experienced consultants will take the time to clarify all you need to know, to make the right decision!

 Diamonds are graded according to characteristics known as the 4C’s:

 In fact, the determination of the actual quality of the diamond may be far more complicated than simply looking at the 4C’s.
-An experienced professional can show you what out need and look for and what will make your diamond stand our from the rest.
+An experienced professional can show you what you need, what to look for and what will make your diamond stand out from the rest.

 Diamonds are measured by weight, the term used to describe this weight is carat and it is abbreviated to ct.

 A diamond with a carat weight of 1ct is equivalent to 200 milligrams, or 0.2g.
 This is a global standard for representing the mass of gemstones and pearls

 We automatically think all diamonds are colourless or clear, however, most diamonds have a trace of yellow or brown in them.
 Diamonds come in all colours, including black.
 It is this lack of colour that makes diamonds the most valuable and desirable gem.

 The finest diamond colour is called the “D” colour.
 This means these diamonds are completely colourless or pure white.
 As you go further down on the scale of colours, this pure whiteness decreases, and more traces of colour appear.
 Salera's stock a large range of different coloured diamonds, ranging from D to TLB (Brown).

 Clarity refers to the amount (or lack of) natural features a diamond possesses.